Columbus Car Accident Attorney

 We have the respect of peers and professionals throughout Ohio and an earned reputation of success.

-Many Ohio attorneys look to Rourke & Blumenthal LLC for assistance with complex and challenging cases.
+Many Ohio attorneys look to Rourke & Blumenthal for assistance with complex and challenging cases.
 The majority of our clients find Rourke and Blumenthal LLC after being referred by a trusted attorney.
-Defense attorneys and insurance adjusters alike are well aware of our work ethic and expertise and have referred injured friends and family members to Rourke & Blumenthal LLC for help.
-While many firms employ aggressive sales and solicitation tactics, Rourke & Blumenthal LLC receives nearly all of our cases from former clients and attorney referrals.
+Defense attorneys and insurance adjusters alike are well aware of our work ethic and expertise and have referred injured friends and family members to Rourke & Blumenthal for help.
+While many firms employ aggressive sales and solicitation tactics, Rourke & Blumenthal receives nearly all of our cases from former clients and attorney referrals.

 “Mr. Rourke certainly lived up to his outstanding reputation.”- Joel